Varshinits/E-Hospital-record-manager-website/README.md

-# TeamHackathon

-Hello!
-We are a team of 3 participating in this hackathon.
+#E-Hospital Record Manager Website

-Our aim in this hackathon is to digitalize the hospital data so that the doctor can have knowledge about the patients previous visits and also to know about their previous diagnosis and prescriptions
+This website is to digitalize the hospital data so that the doctor can have knowledge about the patients previous visits and also to know about their previous diagnosis and prescriptions

 We have created a web application using:
     HTML,